gregoryyy/knowceans/knowceans-tools/readme.txt

    o WebLogAnalyzer : a "hack" to analyse Tomcat logs whose target log file format can be
      easily be adjusted via regular expressions.

+   o TableList : a list implementation that supports parallel sorting and lookup like a
+     table in a relational database.
+KeyTableList extends this functionality by HashMap keys to lookup list entries.

+   o Densities, Samplers, Cokus, CokusRandom : random number generation and likelihood esti-
+     mation for various probability distributions.

+   o PatternString : simplifies working with regex patterns, with a syntax inspired by Perl.

+   o SetVector, SetArrayList : implement both the set and list interface (i.e., sorted sets)

+   o Vectors, ArrayUtils : many helper functions for arrays, specifically of primitive
+     elements.

+   o StopWatch, Which : runtime introspection for memory, running time and stack traces.

    o ...